RenpyRemix/dayparts-calendar/explain_dayparts.md

 ## Altering the Date or Day Part within the game

-Advancing the current date or day part is done by using the `alter` method if the instance and can be given parameters:
+Advancing the current date or day part is done by using the `alter` method of the instance and can be given parameters:
 ```py
     # With no keywords the day part just advances by one
     # Note: This can cycle round to first day part of the next day